dovecho/dovecho.github.io/_posts/2015-09-10-Block-Robots.md

 ---

 ## BLOCK ROBOTS of a repository
-- Create a new branch, named *NEWBRANCH*
+Create a new branch, named *NEWBRANCH*

     git checkout -b NEWBRANCH
     git push -u origin NEWBRANCH

-- Change the default branch to *NEWBRANCH*
-   See settings of your repository.
+Change the default branch to *NEWBRANCH*, See settings of your repository.

-- Remove the master branch
+Remove the master branch

     git branch -d master
     git push origin :master